dhth/ghx/README.md

-  -o, --owner <STRING>       Owner to show results for -t, --owner-type <STRING>  Owner type [default: user] [possible values: user, org] -T, --theme <STRING>       Theme to use [default: dark] [possible values: light, dark] -h, --help                 Print help (see more with '--help')
+  -o, --owner <STRING>       Owner to show results for -t, --owner-type <STRING>  Owner type [default: user] [possible values: user, org] -T, --theme <STRING>       Theme to use [default: dark] [possible values: light, dark] -p, --port <INTEGER>       Port to use
+  -s, --skip-opening         Whether to skip opening the front-end in the browser -h, --help                 Print help (see more with '--help')
 ```